• Campground Host • Trail/Campground Maintenance • Visitor Information • General Assistance

 Campground hosts will serve as the first contact many campers will have with the Forest Service.
 The experience should leave campers with a positive attitude.

-Campground hosts will serve as an important link to the Forest Service Recreation staff.
+Campground hosts serve as an important link to the Forest Service Recreation staff.

 Clean and resupply bathrooms daily.
 On busy weekends, the bathrooms will be cleaned three times a day and checked twice a day.